-To further align the interests of our NEOs with the interests of our stockholders and to further focus our NEOs on our long-term performance, we granted stock options to our NEOs under the LTIP on September 3, 2021.
-Mr. Beard was awarded stock options to purchase 290,000 shares of our Class A common stock, Mr. Larroudé was awarded stock options to purchase 86,090 shares of our Class A common stock and Mr. Shaffer was awarded stock options to purchase 42,600 shares of our Class A common stock.
+To further align the interests of our NEOs and Mr. Spence with the interests of our stockholders and to further focus our NEOs and Mr. Spence on our long-term performance, we granted stock options to our NEOs and Mr. Spence under the LTIP on September 3, 2021.
+Mr. Beard was awarded stock options to purchase 290,000 shares of our Class A common stock, Mr. Larroudé was awarded stock options to purchase 86,090 shares of our Class A common stock, Mr. Spence was awarded stock options to purchase 290,000 shares of our Class A common stock and Mr. Spence was awarded stock options to purchase 290,000 shares of our Class A common stock.
 The stock options have a ten year term, an exercise price of \$26.87 and vest in equal quarterly installments over three (3) years.
 Once vested, the stock options may be exercised into restricted stock which cannot be sold or transferred without advance approval of the board of directors.
-All stock options (whether vested or unvested) and all restricted stock issued upon exercise of stock options, are forfeited upon an NEO's voluntary resignation prior to the third anniversary of the grant date.
+All stock options (whether vested or unvested) and all restricted stock issued upon exercise of stock options, are forfeited upon the recipient's voluntary resignation prior to the third anniversary of the grant date.

-Under the stock option award agreement, each NEO entered into restrictive covenants including non-disclosure, non-solicit and non-compete covenants.
-These restrictive covenants apply to the NEOs throughout their employment and through the first anniversary of their termination.
-In addition, each NEO covenanted to devote his full business attention to the Company upon the occurrence of a change in control for a period of one year following such change in control.
+Restrictive Covenants.
+Under the stock option award agreement, each NEO and Mr. Spence entered into restrictive covenants including non-disclosure, non-solicit and non-compete covenants.
+These restrictive covenants apply to the NEOs and Mr. Spence throughout their employment or service and through the first anniversary of their termination.
+In addition, each NEO and Mr. Spence covenanted to devote his full business attention to the Company upon the occurrence of a change in control for a period of one year following such change in control.
+If an NEO or Mr. Spence violates these restrictive covenants, the Company has the right to cause automatic forfeiture of the outstanding stock options, in addition to all other remedies available in law or equity.
 The vesting of outstanding stock options will not accelerate in connection with the IPO.